sachinrc7/Quick-Service-Restaurant-Basic-Data-Analysis--SQL/README.md

 # Quick-Service-Restaurant-Basic-Data-Analysis--SQL
- Basic Data Analysis using SQL techniques of a dummy Quick Service Restaurant company
+ Data Exploration and Analysis using SQL techniques of a dummy Quick Service Restaurant company